smudge-js/smudge/notes/notes.md

 # Notes

-jsx for ui?
+x.jsx for ui?
+    .nope too big a deal

-create conventions for names of uniforms/attributes passed to shader material class?
+x.create conventions for names of uniforms/attributes passed to shader material class?

-this is a note.
+    .now embodied in the `Material` class

+clean up the clear in the constructor

-bind back to null / clean up after binds in functions
+x.bind back to null / clean up after binds in functions

 have drawing operations skip channels if material value is undefined add blend mode to materials, can we do this per channel?